Qmirdev/EthelMC/README.md

 - `embed` - Allows sending a rich embed message with formatted text, images, links, etc. This could be used for announcements, help information, or displaying data.
 - `giveaway` - Starts a giveaway event where members can react to enter.
 Parameters like duration, winners, and prize can be configured.
 Useful for community engagement.
 - `warn` - Warns a member by logging an infraction to their account.
 Repeated warnings could trigger automatic punishment.
 Useful for moderation.
-- `kick` - Kicks a member from the server.
-Useful for moderating and removing problematic members.
+- ~~`kick` - Kicks a member from the server.
+Useful for moderating and removing problematic members.~~ ✅
 - `ban` - Permanently bans a user from the server.
 More severe than a kick.
 Useful for removing toxic members.
 - `unban` - Unbans a previously banned user, allowing them to rejoin the server.
 Useful if a ban was too harsh or is no longer warranted.
 - `restart` - Restarts the bot process.
 Useful for applying updates or refreshing state.
 - `mute` - Temporarily mutes a member from sending messages.
 Useful as a lighter punishment than a ban.
 - `poll` - Starts a poll where members can vote.
 Useful for gauging community opinions.
 - ~~`invite` - Generates a temporary invite link to the server.
-Useful for recruiting new members.~~
+Useful for recruiting new members.~~ ✅
 - `event` - Schedules a recurring event like a game night.
 Useful for community engagement.
 - `backup` - Backs up important data from an specific channel or all channels available in the server.
 - `welcome` - Sends a welcome message to new members.
 Useful for greeting new people.